-Mitch Bartley, D.O., cares for patients of all ages at Lake Regional Clinic - Lebanon.
+Mitch Bartley, D.O., cares for patients of all ages at Lake Regional Clinic - Eldon.
 He cares for newborns, children, teens, adults and geriatric patients.
 He provides primary care services, such as well-child checks, sports physicals, annual wellness visits for adults and Medicare visits for seniors, as well as chronic disease management and acute/urgent care.
 He also performs several procedures, including treatment for dermatologic conditions, including skin biopsies and lesion excisions.

 Dr. Bartley became interested in medicine in 2002, when he was diagnosed with Hodgkin’s Disease.

 “When I went to see my primary care doctor, he did such a great job explaining my condition to me that I was inspired,” said Dr. Bartley, who was then working in the animal health pharmaceutical industry.
 “He made me feel very much at ease, despite having just been told I had a form of cancer.
 My wife was going through nursing school at the time.
 So over the next four to five years as she finished nursing school, I started thinking more and more about what I wanted to do career-wise and ended up making the decision to go back to school and pursue medicine.”

 Dr. Bartley added that what drew him to primary care, in particular, was the chance to address multiple problems for patients and serve as their care coordinator.

 “Being a primary care provider allows me to have a very personal relationship with patients,” he said.
 “I really appreciate that connection and the awesome responsibility it provides.”

 He also values the opportunity he has to connect with patients throughout life's stages.